 Chippewa River State Trail: Eau Claire to Caryville

-Phoenix Park is located on Riverfront Terrace.
-To reach the park from Interstate Highway 94, take exit number 70 north onto U.S. Highway 53 in the city of Eau Claire.
-After nearly 2 miles, take Business U.S. Highway 53 (N. Hastings Way).
-Drive for another 2 miles and turn left (west) on Main Street.
+Returning to Phoenix Park on Riverfront Terrace, it is accessed by car from Interstate Highway 94.
+Take exit number 70 north onto U.S. Highway 53 in Eau Claire.
+After two miles, follow Business U.S. Highway 53 (N. Hastings Way).
+Drive two more miles, and turn left (west) on Main Street.
 After 1.3 miles, turn right (north) on S. Bartow Street, and left (west) on Riverfront Terrace after crossing the Eau Claire River.
+Parking is located along the street.

 Eau Claire is the seat of government for the county bearing the same name.
 Early French fur traders named the river that runs through the city “Clear Water.”
 The first permanent American settlers arrived in 1845, and the city was incorporated in 1872.
 In the late 1800s, the lumber industry helped the city prosper.
 An influx of sawmills developed along the waterfront to harvest the huge volume of logs that were floated down the Eau Claire and Chippewa Rivers.
 By 1916, the year that the University of Wisconsin-Eau Claire was founded, the business of the city had transitioned from lumber to manufacturing.

-From Phoenix Park, the paved Chippewa River State Trail heads west across the Chippewa River on a 500-foot-long trestle bridge previously used by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
+Back on the trail, from Phoenix Park, the Chippewa River State Trail proceeds west across the Chippewa River on an impressive 500-foot-long trestle bridge, previously used by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 The bridge was fabricated in 1876 and assembled in 1903.
-The trail then turns south and hugs the bank of the river as it travels toward Owen Park.
+The view from the bridge is amazing.

 The trail crosses the Chippewa River twice.